- Best Cricket Bats In 2021

 The long low blade bow and low blade profile ensure a low middle with this bat, which make it perfect for playing difficult front foot shots.
 Due to the long steep spine it has perfect balance and the pick-up is extremely light.
 Made from grade 1 willow, durability is a certainty.
 Another positive feature is the handle which is made from the finest 12 piece cane.

-Not quite a big hitters bat and more for the technical player the Powerbow Generation X looks like it will be around for a long time to come.
+Not quite a big hitters bat and more for the technical player the Powerbow Generation X looks like it will be around for a long time to come, and a great cricket bat for 2021.

 Newbery Blitz T20